World server

 end

-function game.zone_tick(entities, zone_state)
+function zone_tick(entities, zone_state)

 for id, e in pairs(entities) do